drkrillo/docs/creator/sdk7/media/video-playing.md

 * `volume`: Lets you change the volume of the audio. _1_ by default.
 * `position`: Allows you to set a different starting position on the video.
 It's expressed in seconds after the video's original beginning. _-1_ by default, which makes it start at the actual start of the video.
 * `loop`: Boolean that determines if the video is played continuously in a loop, or if it stops after playing once. _false_ by default.
-* `playbackRate`: The speed at which the video is played

 ### Play multiple videos